Polymer Clay Bead Grid Tutorial: Cross-Stitch Pixel Patterns

 Some makers prefer a piece of parchment between the roller and the beads to reduce drag.
 That is worth testing if your clay is on the softer side.

-Bake Flat And Keep The Hardware Off The Grid
+Cure It Flat And Keep Hardware Off The Bead Pattern

 Cure the assembled grid flat on a tile and follow your clay line package instructions, then verify the real tray temperature with an oven thermometer.

-Avoid placing any weight on the bead grid during cure.
-Even a sheet of cardstock pressing on the top row will flatten one side of those beads.
+Cure the grid with nothing resting on the beads.
+Even a sheet of cardstock on the top row will flatten one side of those beads, so leave the surface fully clear during bake.
 If the oven has known hot spots, a loose foil tent above the piece evens out the heat without contacting the beads.

 Plan hardware placement so it lives on the back or in a clean margin, not through the bead grid.
-A button hole punched through the grid breaks the pattern; a button hole punched in a 3 millimeter unbeaded margin keeps the picture intact.
+A button hole punched through the grid breaks the pattern; a button hole punched in an unbeaded margin keeps the picture intact.

 Finish The Surface Without Filling The Gaps